score-spec/docs/content/en/docs/Get started/score-humanitec-hello-world.md

 At it's core, the Score file needs a `name` and a `container` to run.

-In the following example, the Score tab shows the minimum configuration needed to run a Workload and the Docker Compose tab shows the output of the `score-compose run` command.
+In the following example, the Score tab shows the minimum configuration needed to run a Workload and the Docker Compose tab shows the output of the `score-humanitec run` command.

 The `score.yaml` file contains a Workload named `hello-world` and specifies a container image for Docker as `busybox`.